Skip to main content

 AI Effect

-Call external LLMs with a string->string interface:
+Call external LLMs with string->string or structured JSON interfaces:

-import std/ai (call)
+import std/ai (call, callJson, callJsonSimple)

 func ask_ai(question: string) -> string ! {AI} = call(question)